Jorge Soler Player Props: Marlins vs. Angels

 Angels Pitching Rankings

-- The 8.7 strikeouts per nine innings compiled by the Angels pitching staff ranks 16th in the league.
+- The pitching staff for the Angels has a collective 8.7 K/9, which ranks 14th in the league.

-- The Angels' 4.22 team ERA ranks 16th among all league pitching staffs.
+- The Angels have a 4.25 team ERA that ranks 16th across all league pitching staffs.

-- Angels pitchers combine to rank 11th in baseball in home runs surrendered (53 total, one per game).
+- The Angels rank 11th in baseball in home runs surrendered (55 total, 1.1 per game).

-- The Angels are sending Detmers (0-3) out for his ninth start of the season.
-He is 0-3 with a 4.87 ERA and 53 strikeouts in 40 2/3 innings pitched.
+- Ohtani (5-1 with a 3.05 ERA and 80 strikeouts in 59 2/3 innings pitched) makes the start for the Angels, his seventh of the season.

-- In his last outing on Saturday against the Minnesota Twins, the left-hander tossed 5 2/3 innings, allowing three earned runs while surrendering two hits.
+- The righty's last time out came on Sunday against the Minnesota Twins, when he threw six innings, surrendering one earned run while giving up two hits.

-- The 23-year-old has an ERA of 4.87, with 11.7 strikeouts per nine innings, in eight games this season.
-Opponents are hitting .259 against him.

 © 2023 Data Skrive.
 All rights reserved.